 Centering Equity at WWU

 The ASWWU intends to center equity in each topic area of the 2021 ASWWU Legislative Agenda by calling for legislators to take action on community driven initiatives and demonstrate equity through funding.
 The ASWWU recognizes the rights of students to feel safe and supported in higher education, and that our campus must do more to create a campus climate that is safe and inclusive for all students.
 At the same time, we must acknowledge that the responsibility of centering equity in academia does not fall solely on the shoulders of students, but rather on the university, state, and wider community.
-The ASWWU asks the Legislature to focus on barriers to access, completion, and security among underrepresented and BIPOC students.
+The ASWWU asks the Legislature to focus on barriers to access, completion, and security among underrepresented and BIPOC students due to their different experience in higher education.
 Western supports the Washington Roundtable’s goal of 70% of Washington high school graduates earning a post-secondary credential by 2030.
-To support the wellbeing of students underrepresented in higher education, the ASWWU asks for the legislatures support in addressing barriers to access and completion rates
+To support the wellbeing of students underrepresented in higher education, the ASWWU asks for the legislatures support in addressing barriers to access and completion rates.

 College Affordability and Student Loan Forgiveness

 The ASWWU recognizes that the increasing cost of education is a barrier for students from low and middle income families.
-With universities raising tuition and post- graduation plans be in flux because of COVID-19, the ASWWU highlights the increased burden of the cost of higher education and advocates for expanded in financial assistance.
+With universities raising tuition and post- graduation plans being in flux because of COVID-19, the ASWWU highlights the increased burden of the cost of higher education and advocates for an expansion in financial assistance.
 Western appreciates the funding allocated to students in the Washington College Grant through HB 2158, and believes all students who qualify for the grant deserve the funds promised to complete their higher education.
 Additionally, Western is concerned about the 770,000+ student loan borrowers in the state who collectively owe over $27 billion in student loan debt.
+The EdTPA is a barrier not only for candidates impacted by COIVD to get employed post-graduation, but also the EdTPA is biased against underrepresented populations which furthers inequity in the workforce.

 The ASWWU strongly advocates to: